Homemade Strawberry Cake

 - In a medium size bowl, whisk together the flour, baking powder, and salt.
 Set aside.3 and ¼ cups (390g) all-purpose flour, 4 teaspoons baking powder, 1 teaspoon salt

-- In a large bowl with a handheld mixer, or the bowl of a stand mixer fitted with the paddle attachment, cream the butter, sugar, and vanilla until pale (approximately 3 minutes).
-Add the eggs and egg white one at a time, allowing each to incorporate before adding the next one and scraping the.
-Scrape down the sides of the bowl when necessary.1 cup (224g) unsalted butter, 2 cups (400g) granulated sugar, 1 and ½ teaspoons vanilla extract, 3 large eggs, 1 large egg white
+- Add the eggs and egg white one at a time, allowing each to incorporate before adding the next one and scraping the.
+Scrape down the sides of the bowl when necessary.3 large eggs, 1 large egg white

 - Reduce the mixer speed to low and add the flour mixture in 2 parts, alternating with the milk.1 cup (240g) milk

-- Blot the strawberries dry (you don't need to wring them out, just blot them), then gently fold in strawberries by hand.2 cups finely chopped strawberries1
+- Blot the strawberries dry (you don't need to wring them out, just blot them), then gently fold in the strawberries by hand.2 cups finely chopped strawberries1

-- Divide batter evenly between the two prepared cake pans.
+- Divide the batter evenly between the two prepared cake pans.
 Bake cakes for about 40-44 minutes or until a toothpick or cake tester inserted in the center comes out clean and the tops are lightly browned.
-Remove from oven and allow cakes to cool completely in the pans on a wire rack before removing and assembling.
+Remove cakes from the oven and allow them to cool completely in the pans on a wire rack before removing and assembling.

 STRAWBERRY BUTTERCREAM